 University Payroll Taxes

-Exemption from Withholding Employees can claim exempt from income tax withholding, if they meet IRS guidelines, or the State of Virginia guidelines.
+You can claim exempt from income tax withholding if you meet IRS or State of Virginia guidelines.
 By claiming exempt, no federal and/or state taxes will be withheld.